umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration.md

 ### Classic

-The default mode, which displays the toolbar in the top.
+The default mode which displays the toolbar at the top.

 ![RTE Mode: Classic](../../built-in-property-editors/rich-text-editor/images/rte-mode-classic-11.png)